gordonturner/etsy-open-api-client/docs/ShopListingImageApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopListingImageApi apiInstance = new ShopListingImageApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer listingId = 56; // Integer | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
+    Long listingId = 56L; // Long | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
-    File image = new File("/path/to/file"); // File | The file name string of a file to upload Integer listingImageId = 56; // Integer | The numeric ID of the primary [listing image](/documentation/reference#tag/ShopListing-Image) for this transaction.
+    File image = new File("/path/to/file"); // File | The file name string of a file to upload Long listingImageId = 56L; // Long | The numeric ID of the primary [listing image](/documentation/reference#tag/ShopListing-Image) for this transaction.
-    Integer rank = 1; // Integer | The positive non-zero numeric position in the images displayed in a listing, with rank 1 images appearing in the left-most position in a listing.
+    Long rank = 1L; // Long | The positive non-zero numeric position in the images displayed in a listing, with rank 1 images appearing in the left-most position in a listing.
     Boolean overwrite = false; // Boolean | When true, this request replaces the existing image at a given rank.
     Boolean isWatermarked = false; // Boolean | When true, indicates that the uploaded image has a watermark. try {